Tyson Fury: Early life

 Tyson Luke Fury was born in the Wythenshawe area of Manchester on 12 August 1988, the son of Irish Traveller parents Amber and John Fury.
 He was born three months premature and weighed just 1 lb.
-His father named him after American boxer Mike Tyson, who was the heavyweight world champion at the time, and later explained, "The doctors told me there was not much chance of him living.
+His father named him after Mike Tyson, who was the reigning undisputed heavyweight world champion, and later explained, "The doctors told me there was not much chance of him living.
 I had lost two daughters in the same way who had been born prematurely."
 He decided on the name "Tyson" as Fury was "a fighter" and survived the premature birth.

-Fury grew up in Styal, Cheshire, and would later often mention his love for both Styal and his birthplace of Manchester.
+Fury grew up in Styal, Cheshire, and later often mentioned his love for both Styal and his birthplace of Manchester.
 His paternal grandfather was from Tuam, which is also the birthplace of his father.
-The Furys are ultimately of Gaelic origin, deriving their present surname from Ó Fiodhabhra.
+The Furys are of Irish origin, deriving their present surname from Ó Fiodhabhra.
 His maternal grandmother is from County Tipperary and his mother was born in Belfast.
 Despite strongly identifying with his Irish heritage, Fury has had problems in gaining dual citizenship because his father's birth in County Galway was not recorded civilly in the 1960s, as Irish Travellers at the time only recorded births through baptism with the church rather than officially with the state.
-After dethroning Wladimir Klitschko, Fury would quip that "becoming the heavyweight champion of the world is not as hard a fight as proving [his] Irishness".
+After defeating Wladimir Klitschko, Fury would quip that "becoming the heavyweight champion of the world is not as hard a fight as proving [his] Irishness".